lvbots/lvbots.github.io/events/sumo_rules.md

   Use of Suction, Magnets and/or Sticky wheels as a way to increase traction is not permitted in LVBots Mini-Sumo tournaments.
 To determine whether a robot's wheels are too sticky the robot will be placed on a piece of paper and lifted up.
 If the paper lifts with the robot the wheels are too sticky.</p>

 <p><b>The Ring</b><br>
-  The ring is a large flat disc made of a smooth rigid material such as wood aluminum or steel.
+  The ring is a large flat disc made of a smooth rigid material such as wood, aluminum, or steel.
 The top surface is painted black except for a white border which is approximately 2.54cm (1 inch) wide.
 Two starting lines in the middle are brown.
 The ring will be approximately 77cm in diameter. </p>

 <p><b>The Contest</b><br>
   Our Mini-Sumo tournament will be conducted as a double-elimination tournament.
 All robots will be inspected to verify that they comply with the stated rules.</p>